A flawed world economy laid bare by COVID-19

 So Free Trade has a black side.

-Free trade only works if trading partners act from a basis of quasi-equality.
+Free trade only works if trading partners act on a basis of quasi-equality.
 They must feature:

 Back to COVID-19.
 We knew it for years – at least those that wanted to see could see.
 Overreliance on a country such as China is a bad thing.
 When your node fails, you are in trouble and your node will find out quite quickly that you need it more than it needs you.
 At least that’s what it will come to think.
 So it will start to squeeze you.